 Epstein pearls, Bohn nodules, and gingival cyst of the newborn (dental lamina cyst) are peculiarly similar lesions that have been confused and interchanged throughout the years.
 They have a similar clinical appearance, same histology, and natural history of evolution but differ in etiology.
 This activity describes the evaluation and management of Epstein pearls, Bohn nodules, and gingival cyst of the newborn.
 It highlights the role of the interprofessional team in the appropriate care of affected patients and the counseling of their families.

-- Describe the presentation of a patient with Epstein pearls, Bohn nodules, and gingival cyst of the newborn.
+Describe the presentation of a patient with Epstein pearls, Bohn nodules, and gingival cyst of the newborn.

-Near the end of the 8 weeks in utero, the palate begins its development.
+Near the end of the eight weeks in utero, the palate begins its development.
 Each maxillary process generates a lateral palatine process within the mouth.
 These processes are horizontal and shelf-like, growing from the lateral aspect of the mouth toward the midline and downward.
-Between the 10 and the 11 weeks in utero, the lateral palatine processes meet and fuse with each side and with the much smaller premaxillary process and the nasal septum; palatal fusions normally are completed by the end of the 4 months of gestation.
+Between the tenth and the eleventh week in utero, the lateral palatine processes meet and fuse with each side and the much smaller premaxillary process and the nasal septum.
+Palatal fusions are normally completed by the end of the fourth month of gestation.
 In this stage, there is a theory that states that epithelium entrapped between the palatal shelves and the nasal process formed cysts called Epstein pearls.

 Another theory expressed that these cysts may come from epithelial remnants that have arisen from the formation of the minor salivary glands of the palate.

 History and Physical

-- Cleft children appear to have cysts in the identical distribution pattern as non-cleft children except for those with a cleft palate which are located at the margins of the palatal shelves instead of the midline.
+Cleft children appear to have palatal cysts in the identical distribution pattern as non-cleft children except for those with a cleft palate which are located at the margins of the palatal shelves instead of the midline.

-- Epstein pearls resemble the equivalent of milia (white papules produced by retention of sebum and keratin in the hair follicles), which are frequently seen on the faces of neonates.
+Epstein pearls resemble the equivalent of milia (white papules produced by retention of sebum and keratin in the hair follicles), which are frequently seen on the faces of neonates.

 Treatment / Management